arnoFleming/arnoFleming.github.io/_posts/2015-05-24-write-readable-code.md

 Sure as hell looks prettier in our controller.
 We reflect the business in our codebase.
 And it has the added benefit of pushing our decision making to the outer side of our application.
-That means that we can move and expand the last line from our previous example to our `Firm`.
+That means that we can move the last line of the previous example to our `Firm`, and expand it for readability.

 ```ruby
 def enabled_memberships